Thursday, April 27th, 2023, 1000-1910

 20.5 miles, elevation 7740′

 We got a late start, as I was once again dragging my feet.
 Tropic is actually easy to leave, since a Hayduker can simply walk out of town, resuming the trail on what’s known as the Bryce extension.
 The official route skips the best parts of the park, entering it far to the south at a remote trailhead.
-We wanted to see all the hoodoos and pillars that the park is famous for.
-It’s named after a Mormon guy, Ebenezer Bryce, which gave rise to my invented Bryce ROUS: the Ebenezer Shrew.
+I wanted to see all the hoodoos and pillars that the park is famous for.
+It’s named after a Mormon guy, Ebenezer Bryce, which gave rise to my invented Bryce ROU’s: the Ebenezer Shrew.
 Ok sure, that’s probably only funny to me.

 Bryce does have bears, though, so all overnight hikers are required to carry a bear canister, which doesn’t play well for Haydukers that are walking through and can’t return a rented one.
 Fortunately, national forest borders the park and the various trails make it easy to ditch out into these areas to legally camp for the night.
 So we didn’t need to bother with permits or canisters.
-There’s only like less than 20 bears in the area anyway.
+There’s only around 20 bears in the area anyway.
 I never saw any prints or scat, so I imagine a bear encounter is rare.

 The walk out of town was pretty easy and we met 2 on a bike, John and Marsha, that knew Adrian, the hiker we met in Moab.
 Small world.
 Mac caught up to us just as we entered the park, so we hiked as a quad the rest of the day.
 From there it was a pretty short distance before we came to a series of loop trails stemming from the visitors center…and hordes of people.
 I could see why, because we were almost immediately walking through all the pinkish orange hoodoos that Bryce is so famous for.
-Of our group, I was the only one who hadn’t visited them before, so I was pretty blown away.
+Of our group, I was the only one who hadn’t visited them before, and I was pretty blown away.
 I wanted to stop to take a million pictures but I was also wanting to get away from the crowds.
 The wide easy trails encouraged a fast pace, so we all just kinda moseyed along, blowing past everyone else.
-The trail was like a fun rollercoaster, going up and down through all the fluted valleys but at a gentle grade.
+The trail was like a fun roller coaster, going up and down through all the fluted valleys but at a gentle grade.
 There were switchbacks!

 Speaking of feet, quite a few tourists were ruining their casual shoes this day.
 There was still some snow on trail and a whole lot of bright orange mud.
 I was entertained by the antics of some rather poorly shod walkers…like in dress shoes.
-At least I didn’t see any heels but it wouldn’t surprise me.
+At least I didn’t see any heels but it wouldn’t have surprised me.
 As usual, we just slopped through it, splashing as we went.
 I expected soaked feet by the end of the day from walking through snow, so it didn’t matter.
-I videoed Mac making a mockery of the snow in a few parts but suspected it would be a real struggle the next day, if we stayed high on the under the rim trail.
+I videoed Mac making a mockery of the snow in a few parts but suspected it would be a real struggle the next day, if we stayed high on the Under the Rim trail.

 We came to Bryce Point, beyond which only backpackers seemed to venture.
 A couple was there, asking where the trail back to the parking lot was.
-I guess it was hard to tell since it was covered by some snow.
+I guess it was hard to tell since it was covered by snow.
 I could see cars driving by on the road, so I pointed in that general direction…it was just a guess since it was not where we were going.
+Hope they found their way.
 Instead, we headed down, hence the Under the Rim name.
 The trail meandered along more valleys and ridges, crossing some trippy orange streams.
 The water seemed unnaturally bright but one only had to look at the orange cliffs to understand the reason.
 This did not bode well for finding drinking water later but worst case, we could melt some snow.